TanjaKec/datachallenge/content/day3/RMarkdown/_index.en.markdown

 2) **Measured variable**: has the resulting outcome expressed in numerical terms.

-- Make word Knit in the following paragraph italic.
+- Make the word Knit in the following paragraph italic.

 #### Embedding the `R` code